jfallmann/diffTF_Fork/docs/chapter1.rst

           sh startAnalysisDryRun.sh

-  * Once the dryrun is successful, start the analysis via the second helper script
+  * Once the dryrun is successful, start the analysis via the second helper script.
+If you want to include ``Singularity`` (which we strongly recommend), simply edit the file and add the ``--use-singularity`` command line argument in addition to the other arguments (see the Snakemake documentation and the section :ref:`docs-singularityNotes` for more details).

         .. code-block:: Bash